sandypockets/nextjs-blog-starter/_posts/a-nextjs-blog-starter-you-actually-want-to-use.md

 There are hundreds of Next.js blog starters out there.
 I've tinkered with a few dozen of them, and while there are many that are quite good, they just didn't seem to fit what I wanted to do with them.
 Nothing was ready out of the box.
 That's fine for some projects, but for others, I'm not looking to reinvent the wheel.

 I've always been drawn to the Next.js blog starter.
 The overall design is clean, and it supports markdown, though it doesn't come with much styling for it.
-But still lacked features, like Google Analytics, dark mode, or syntax highlighting, that I'd become accustomed to with my own bespoke templates. _This_ starter, is the result of combining the features I've come to rely on with the OG Next blog starter.
+But still lacked features, like Google Analytics, dark mode, or syntax highlighting, that I'd become accustomed to with my own bespoke templates. _This_ starter, is the result of combining the features I've come to rely on with much of the OG Next blog starter's slick layout.

 ## Features ✨